Things to do in Hanoi

 Ho Chi Minh’s Mausoleum

 Ba Dinh Square was where Ho Chi Minh read out the Declaration of Independence in 1945, and is the site of annual national celebrations today.
 The Ho Chi Minh Mausoleum dominates the site's west side and is where the embalmed body of the beloved public figure, 'father of the modern state', and 'liberator of the Vietnamese people' is displayed.
 The body of Ho Chi Minh is enclosed in a glass case, the traditional way to honour famous communist leaders.
-Security is tight, there is a strict dress code and it is imperative to maintain a respectful demeanour while inside; this also means no photographs.
+Security is tight, there's a strict dress code and it's imperative to maintain a respectful demeanour while inside; this also means no photographs.
 Nearby is the Ho Chi Minh Museum that commemorates his life, housing a collection of military orders, correspondence, manifestos and photographs that illustrates the crucial role he had in the country's history.

 One Pillar Pagoda